-LaSalle Investment Management SAS ("LaSalle France", the "Firm" or "we") is a French Portfolio Management Company approved for the management of real estate Alternative Investment Funds ("AIFs").
-The Company is part of the LaSalle Investment Management Group ("LaSalle Group" or "LaSalle") which has 23 offices around the world (in 13 countries including 6 countries for LaSalle Europe ("LaSalle Europe")).
-LaSalle Group is part of the Jones Lang LaSalle Inc. Group which, with 315 offices around the world and 106,000 employees, is recognized as one of the major players in the field of real estate services.
+LaSalle Investment Management SAS ("LaSalle France", the "Firm" or "we") is a French Portfolio Management Company approved for the management of real estate Alternative Investment Funds ("AIFs") and discretionary portfolio management.
+The Company is part of the LaSalle Investment Management Group ("LaSalle Group" or "LaSalle") which has 24 offices around the world (in 13 countries including 6 countries for LaSalle Europe ("LaSalle Europe")).
+LaSalle Group is part of the Jones Lang LaSalle Inc. Group which, with 110,000 employees in more than 80 countries, is recognized as one of the major players in the field of real estate services.

 LaSalle Group recognizes that sustainability is a long-term secular driver of real estate markets, along with demographics, technology, and urban and regional change.
 Physical climate events, market and regulatory changes related to sustainability can impact performance; and when these factors are properly considered, they can help preserve and drive value or manage risk in the financial performance of real estate.
 The impact of these factors (i.e. the type and magnitude) - will depend on the specific asset, fund, and market context.
-As with other factors in investment performance, it is our job to be well positioned for a range of possible outcomes and timelines in terms of market and regulatory changes related to climate change, and to use our professional judgment to make the appropriate decisions on behalf of our investors.
+As with other factors in investment performance, it is our job to be well positioned for a range of possible outcomes and timelines in terms of market and regulatory developments related to climate change, and to use our professional judgment to make the appropriate decisions on behalf of our investors.

 At LaSalle, delivering investment performance today is all about ensuring a better tomorrow for our stakeholders.
 We undertake our responsibility to the planet, our clients and our people with sincerity and integrity.
-The thematic lens adopted by our Global Management Committee to drive this is centred around the phrase "People, Planet, Performance".
+The thematic lens adopted by our Global Management Committee to drive this is centered around the phrase "People, Planet, Performance".
 Our view is that delivery of investment performance and a sustainable future for our stakeholders are not mutually exclusive when acting as a steward of investment capital.
 In striving to meet performance related expectations we believe it is becoming increasingly important to have regard to both:

-(a) sustainability as it relates to the investment lifecycle of real estate assets (which includes considering specific jurisdictional requirements and our client's investment objectives); and

-(b) matters which concern the sustainability and viability of LaSalle as an ongoing business.
+- (a) sustainability as it relates to the investment lifecycle of real estate assets (which includes considering specific jurisdictional requirements and our client's investment objectives); and - (b) matters which concern the sustainability and viability of LaSalle as an ongoing business.

-In each case, the management of short, medium and longer-term risks and opportunities such as sustainability factors incorporating (amongst others) those generically referred to as "environmental, social, and governance" ("ESG") related matters need to be taken into account to the extent these are relevant to the interests of our stakeholders and/or we have a regulatory obligation to do so.
+In each case, the management of short, medium and longer-term risks and opportunities such as sustainability factors need to be taken into account to the extent these are relevant to the interests of our stakeholders and/or we have a regulatory obligation to do so.

-As of December 31, 2023, the Firm managed 3 regulated vehicles (each a "Fund" and together the "Funds") representing €1,203M of asset value and distributed as follows:
+As of December 31, 2024, the Firm managed 2 regulated vehicles (the "Funds") and 1 portfolio management mandate (together hereinafter referred to as "the Products") representing €1,188M of asset value and distributed as follows:

 - 1 AIF classified under Art 6.
-SFDR, representing 32% of assets under management - 2 AIFs classified under Art 8.
-SFDR, representing 68% of assets under management, and - No AIF classified in Art 9.
-SFDR
+SFDR, representing 31% of assets under management - 1 AIF classified under Art 8.
+SFDR, representing 54% of assets under management - No AIF classified in Art 9.
+SFDR - 1 portfolio management mandate representing 15% of regulated assets under management